ethannam/git-privatize/README.md

 A shell script for batch privatization of GitHub repositories

 ## Why does this exist?
-GitHub doesn't allow you to make multiple repositories private at one time.
-Their web app forces you to navigate to each repository's settings page and type in the repository name as a form of confirmation.
+GitHub doesn't allow you to make multiple repositories private at one time through their website.
+Their web app forces you to navigate to each repository's settings page and type in the repository name to make it private.

 ![Alt Text](https://media.giphy.com/media/bWM2eWYfN3r20/giphy.gif)